cacheflowe/ctd-creative-coding/classes/class-01.md

 * Get an IDE that's good for your language of choice
   * [VS Code](https://code.visualstudio.com/) is a popular choice for web and general development
+  * p5js has its own [online editor](https://editor.p5js.org/)
-  * p5js has the online editor, and other apps like Processing may come with their own IDE
+  * Other languages/tools like Processing sometimes come with their own IDE
-  * Other languages often have specific IDEs and tools that work with that language
+  * Most popular languages have IDEs and tools that have been developed to work well with that language.
+For example:
+    * Java is usually written in [IntelliJ IDEA](https://www.jetbrains.com/idea/) or Eclipse
+    * C# is usually written in [Visual Studio](https://visualstudio.microsoft.com/)
+    * Swift is usually written in [Xcode](https://developer.apple.com/xcode/)
+    * But VS Code has been extended to work with almost any language
 * Type your code into text files
   * Or connect nodes in a node editor
 * Compile or run your program